-- It is also used for estimating the Gross Value Added of the manufacturing sector on a quarterly basis.
+- It is also used for estimating the Gross Value Added of the manufacturing sector quarterly.

-- In addition, the Index is also used by business analysts, financial experts and the private industry for multiple purposes.
+- Also, the Index is used by business analysts, financial experts, and the private industry for multiple purposes.

-- It is the only measure on the physical volume of production.
+- It is the only measure of the physical volume of production.

 - It is also extremely useful for the projection of advance GDP estimates.